Dana Bourgeois: Pantheon Guitars

 After Bourgeois Guitars closed its doors, guitar hobbyist, collector and investment banker Patrick Theimer approached Bourgeois with another business venture.
 With Theimer, three other investors, and Bourgeois, who would oversee guitar production, Pantheon Guitars was formed in 2000.
 The business model employed at Pantheon allowed Bourgeois to focus on making the guitars he was known for while sharing marketing and manufacturing resources with other independent luthiers.
 Bourgeois continues to offer custom-designed guitars, including the BK/Slope D, which earned an Editor's Pick Award from Guitar Player Magazine.
 Among Bourgeois' current offerings are also guitars (his Aged Tone Series) made with a wood-aging process called torrefaction.
 While not "vintage", these guitars tend to replicate the look and sound of quality of instruments that are older, more "broken in".
 He commemorated the building of his 5,000th guitar with the Bourgeois Victoria that was described in an Acoustic Guitar Magazine article as a "one-of-a-kind, sub-parlor-size custom 12-fret instrument inspired by American guitars made during the Victorian era (1837-1901), matched with a period-style wooden 'coffin' case."

 He also spends time training luthiers to carry on the trade.

+Eastman Partnership

+In October 2019, Dana announced via the Bourgeois website that Bourgeois Guitars "has entered into a strategic partnership with Eastman Music."

+"In a nutshell, I have simply traded my former partners for Eastman.
+Moving forward, I will retain an ownership interest in Bourgeois Guitars and will remain as CEO.
+Our entire team will continue to produce acoustic guitars of the highest quality in our Lewiston, Maine, workshop.
+US distribution will continue to be handled through our Lewiston office.
+Eventually, overseas distribution will be managed by Eastman."